trevordbunch/cis411_lab0_req/labreports/LAB_alecclyde.md

 3. Functional
    -
    F.1 - System must provide user with a way to sign-in with Messiah email.
 (Joe Tonnies)
-   F.2 - System must provide an interface to order food and select prefrences.
+   F.2 - System must provide an interface to order food and select preferences.
 (Joe Tonnies)
    F.3 - System must send a confirmation email to consumer.
 (Artur Donnelly)

 4. Non-Functional
    -
    N.1 - The website must have a clean user interface, it must not be cluttered.
 (Artur Donnelly)
-   N.2 - The backround of webpage must be customisable.
+   N.2 - The background of webpage must be customizable.
 (Artur Donnelly)
    N.3 - The system must notify customers within 1 minute with order confirmation.
 (Artur Donnelly)
    N.4 - System must be able to display live order tracking updates to user.
 (Artur Donnelly)